 Bit 0: Preauthentication.
 An AP sets the Preauthentication subfield to 1 to signal it supports preauthentication (see 12.6.8.2 (Preauthentication and RSNA key management)) and sets the subfield to 0 when it does not support preauthentication.
 A non-AP STA sets the Preauthentication subfield to 0.

+NOTE—Preauthentication is deprecated.